-- The student who intends to practice or satisfy clinical requirements within the state of Georgia must also provide documentation of current Professional Nursing Licensure in Georgia.
+- Students intending to practice or satisfy clinical requirements within the state of Georgia must also provide documentation of current Professional Nursing Licensure in Georgia.

-- Arrange for a personal interview with the Graduate Nursing Programs Director and complete a FNP or Nurse Educator Application with the department.
+- Arrange for a personal interview with the Graduate Nursing Programs Director.

 A student who has failed (C, D, F, or WF) two (2) graduate nursing courses—whether at ASU or another graduate-level program—will be ineligible for admission (or continuation) in the nursing program at ASU.
-Students who have been dismissed for two (2) nursing failures or for cause may request readmission after two (2) years of receiving notice of dismissal.
+Students who have been dismissed for two (2) nursing failures or for cause may request readmission after one (1) year of receiving notice of dismissal.
 For readmission policies, please refer to the appropriate section in the Graduate Nursing Student Handbook.